Welcome to today's edition of the Rush 24-7 podcast.

 They wear his t-shirts.

-They look at Cuba, they don't see anything big problem there.
+They don't see any big problem there.

 They don't know.

-Even if they did know, my only my only point here is I'm just scratching the surface on this, by the way.
+My only point here is I'm just scratching the surface on this, by the way.

 So I'm speaking off the top of my head here.

-But I I really think that the way this is going to have to be attacked and dealt with is not to set politics aside.
+But I really think that the way this is going to have to be attacked and dealt with is not to set politics aside.

 I'm not saying that none of this is political, but it's a cultural problem we face.